 The most important upgrades from the base Turbo Levo Carbon are the TCU unit and a 700 Wh battery, (from the 500 Wh battery) which appear to be carry-over components from the generation 2 Levo.

 Buying the 700 Wh Turbo Levo Gen 3 battery pack sells for $1,299.
 The MasterMind TCU would cost you even more.
-IF you could upgrade to it, which from my understanding, would require also replacing a host of other wiring components – basically everyone I’ve asked about it, said “don’t do it.”
+IF you could upgrade to it, which, from my understanding, would require also replacing a host of other wiring components – basically everyone I’ve asked about it, said, ” Don’t do it.”

 It’s not that bad

-On the bright side, having been on long all day rides with my brother astride his Turbo Levo Comp, there’s no perceptible performance difference between the two TCU units other than I don’t have the bells and whistles.
+On the bright side, having been on long all-day rides with my brother astride his Turbo Levo Comp, there’s no perceptible performance difference between the two TCU units other than I don’t have the bells and whistles.
 I don’t get a speedometer, (which I miss from my Norco Sight VLT) but I could always add an aftermarket unit.

-The big differences between the two models on the trail comes down to the 500 Wh battery vs the 700.
+The big differences between the two models on the trail come down to the 500 Wh battery vs the 700.
 On a big ride, I need to pay attention to how much I’m using boost mode and work a bit harder in order to end the ride with the same amount of power.

-So while I’m feeling a bit of buyer’s remorse, (I’m still paying down the bike as I financed it) I’m glad I have the bike — after I replaced well, everything, its super fun to ride.
-And I probably wouldn’t have pulled the trigger for a seven thousand dollar ebike, as I still have sticker shock with that number.
+So while I’m feeling a bit of buyer’s remorse, (I’m still paying down the bike as I financed it) I’m glad I have the bike — after I replaced well, everything —it’s super fun to ride.
+And I probably wouldn’t have pulled the trigger for a seven thousand + dollar e-bike, as I still have sticker shock with that number.